 A true tourist is someone who gathers all the information and then plans his holiday.
-Even travellers need to know what time to visit and what Festivals and Events of Egypt not to miss.
+Even travellers need to know what time to visit and what Festivals And Events Of Egypt not to miss.
 In Egypt, nothing moves people as much as religion.
-Since, with every hundred feet the world changes, it’s sensible to find out what affects people and how to plan a perfect Egyptian Holidays.
+Since, with every hundred feet the world changes, it’s sensible to find out what affects people and how to plan a perfect Egypt Tours.

 Ancient Name : The Egyptian Kingdom / Misr

 Religions play a vital role in Egypt social life.
 Since, 75% of Egypt’s population is Muslim, with a Sunni majority; Islam affects social aspects of Egypt more.
 However, 22% of the population is Coptic Christian whereas other religions and other forms of Christianity comprise the remaining three percent.
 That’s why; Christianity has its own place here.
 To better understand, go to Egyptian Calendar and Holidays.

 We can classify Egypt festivals into 2 categories:

 Some of these are observed as holidays too.
 Let’s start with important Religious Festivals: